Chrysler Town & Country (1941–1988): 1965-1968

 For 1968, all new US cars were equipped with front and rear side marker lights.
 Chrysler bumpers, grille, hood, deck lid, rear fascia, and lamps all changed significantly, although side sheet metal, wagon tailgate, and rear lamps remained the same.
 Functionally, there were few changes.
 Better breathing cylinder heads boosted output of the standard 383 cu. in.
 2BBL V8 to 290 HP.
-Front disc brakes returned to the options list, while front drum brakes and size 8.85x14 tires were standard.
+Front disc brakes returned to the options list, while front drum brakes and 8.85×14 tires were standard.
 Inside, standard notchback and optional 50/50 front seats continued, sharing seat and door trim patterns with the Newport Custom series.
-The big change in Town & Country appearance came in the form of simulated walnut grain paneling, filling the coved portion of the body sides and surrounded by a stainless steel molding.
-The wood paneling was standard on all Town & Country wagons, with a delete option offered.
+The most notable change in the Town & Country's appearance came in the form of simulated walnut grain paneling, filling the coved portion of the body sides and surrounded by a stainless steel molding.
+The wood paneling was standard on all Town & Country wagons, although an option without it was offered.

-The original Town & Country genuine wood was available on coupes and convertibles as well as wagons, the simulated wood panels were offered as an option on Newport 2-door hardtop and convertible for 1968 and 1969 model years.
-The appearance was also offered on the Mercury Park Lane hardtop coupe and convertible that was called "yacht deck paneling" and was also not as popular.
+The original genuine wood of the Town & Country was available on coupes and convertibles as well as wagons.
+The simulated wood panels were offered as an option on 2-door Newport hardtops and convertibles for 1968 and 1969.
+The appearance was also offered on the Mercury Park Lane hardtop coupe and convertible, where it was known as "yacht deck paneling" and was also not as popular.